strimzi/strimzi.github.io/_posts/2021-04-18-api-conversion.md

 `convert-file` (`cf`) command basically takes input yaml file passed via option `-f` or `--file` and convert CR to new API version and migrate deprecated fields.
 The output will be printed to _stdout_ or you can specify output file with `-o` or `--output` options.
 You can also use `--in-file` option to save changes directly to input file.
-For more info run `bin/api-conversion.sh cr --help` command.
+For more info run `bin/api-conversion.sh cf --help` command.

 #### convert-resources